benspector-mls/lessons/programming-in-javascript/README.md

 ### Adding Features

+Adding Features

 Now, we can start expanding the features of the program by adding in:
-* Parameters
+* Parameters which inject flexibility into our functions
-* Looping
-* User Input
-* Arrays of data to iterate through

-Let's see...
+* Loops which allow us to easily repeat a task many times
+* Arrays offer a new way to organize data that allows for iteration (remember to make use of higher-order functions!)

 Parameters in functions make the function more flexible.
 Instead of sticking with 6 sides on the die, we can make the program roll *any* kind of dice that we specify.